InsungMulumba/mw-backend-takehome-test/README.md

 # Candidate Notes
-Here is a place for you to put any notes regarding the changes you made and the reasoning and what further changes you wish to suggest.
+I left some notes in the code explaining some of the technical decisions.